 That’s why we’ve put together this mini Yokohama travel guide to help you with your plans!

 When to Visit Yokohama

-The best time to visit Yokohama is in the Spring, when the cherry blossoms are in bloom, and fall, when the leaves are changing colour.
+The best time to visit Yokohama is in the Spring when the cherry blossoms are in bloom.
+Fall is also nice because the leaves are changing colour.